Moscow Monorail

 On 20 November 2004, the monorail opened in "excursion mode."
 On 10 January 2008, the monorail's operation mode was changed to "transportation mode" with more frequent train service.
 Ticket prices were reduced from 50 rubles ($2.00) to 19 rubles ($0.80), which was the standard fare for Moscow's rapid transport at that time; as of 2012, ticket prices still matched the standard fare, but multi-ride passes could not be used between systems.
 In April 2012, one of Moscow's transport officials announced that he believed that the system should be closed down and dismantled in the future.
-However, on 3 October 2012, the vice mayor of Moscow said that the Moscow Monorail would not be closed because of lack of public transportation and very busy highways in that particular part of the city.
+However, on 3 October 2012, the vice mayor of Moscow said that the Moscow Monorail would not be closed because of lack of alternative public transportation and very busy highways in that particular part of the city.

 Since 1 January 2013, all metro tickets have been valid for the monorail.
 Interchange from the Metro to the Monorail and vice versa is free for 90 minutes after entering the Metro or Monorail.

-The Moscow Metro operates the monorail, which in 2016 officially became the Line 13 of the network.
+The Moscow Metro operated the monorail, which in 2016 officially became Line 13 of the network.

+On 27 June 2025, it was closed and will be reconstructed into an elevated park by 2027.

 History

 Planning

 In the 1990s, Moscow's streets were suffering from traffic congestion by private cars, which significantly interfered with public transport.
 This situation renewed interest in the monorail which could unload ground public transport.
 Estimates were published in the media that showed that building monorails would be 5-7 times cheaper than building new underground metro lines.The decision to start monorail planning in Moscow was made by the Mayor of Moscow Yury Luzhkov after consultations with Yury Solomonov, the head of state-run Moscow Institute of Thermal Technology (MITT) and Luzhkov's close associate.
 (Luzhkov and Solomonov jointly patented 19 inventions, including patent RU 2180295 "Monorail transport system".
 In 1999, Solomonov directed Luzhkov's mayoral election campaign.)
 MITT previously developed military technology but had no prior experience in monorail design.
 At the end of the 1990s, MITT urgently needed funding and looked for contracts from the Government of Moscow.

 On 17 July 1998, Luzhkov tasked MITT, the Office of Transport and Communications and Moskomarchitechtura (NIiPI General Plan of Moscow) to draft the Moscow Monorail program and to prepare a preliminary technological and economical justification for the development of monorail routes in Moscow.
 These tasks were formulated in a short decree 777-RP "On the financing of project works on monorail transportation".
-MITT received 1.4 million rubles from Moscow budget.
+MITT received 1.4 million rubles from the Moscow city budget.
 Deputy Premier of Moscow Government B.V.
 Nikolsky was assigned to supervise the project.